Chicken/Auth/README.md

 A pair of plugins for **authentication** and **authorization** of Minecraft players in web applications.

-You can also find a bunch of example plugins using this authentication system for BlueMap addons in [the BlueMap -folder](./BlueMap).
+You can also find a bunch of plugins using this authentication system for BlueMap addons in [the BlueMap -folder](./BlueMap).
+Should these be in a seperate repository?
+Absolutely!
+Are they?
+No. Is Authorization the child that's not liked as other solutions are better?
+Yes.

 An authenticated BlueMap demo can be found at https://auth-dev.antti.codes/.
 The Minecraft server is also available at ip `auth-dev.antti.codes`.